What's great about it

-The post comes in 2 parts.
-Today I give you my recipe for my fruit mince and then later this week I’ll show you how to put it all together with a variety of pastry options.
-Every year I make my own fruit mince so that I can create my own delicious fruit mince pies over the Christmas Break.
-The fruit mince is very simple to make yourself and so much lovelier and healthier than store bought versions from the supermarket.
-The secret is all in the apple you choose.
-Make sure to go for sweet varieties such as golden delicious, pink lady of fuji as they will create the perfect balance of flavour.
+Every year I make my own fruit mince so that I can create my own delicious fruit mince pies over the Christmas break.
+This fruit mince is very simple to make yourself and so much lovelier and healthier than store-bought versions from the supermarket.
+The secret is all in the apples you choose.
+Make sure to go for sweet varieties such as golden delicious, pink lady or fuji as they will create the perfect balance of flavour.

 500 g (17 1/2 oz) apples, finely diced with the skin (golden delicious, pink lady) are naturally sweet and delicious